Closing arguments expected Monday in Freeman shooting suspect's declination hearing

-SPOKANE, Wash. — Closing arguments are expected to begin in Monday in the hearing to decide whether the Freeman High School shooting suspect will be tried as an adult.
+SPOKANE, Wash. — Closing arguments are expected to begin on Monday morning in the hearing to decide whether the Freeman High School shooting suspect will be tried as an adult.

 The hearing, held in a packed courtroom, began last Monday.